-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+Use the menu to see other pages.

-This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
+This list describes options for diagnosing this type of cancer.
+Not all tests listed below will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

-Age and medical condition
+Your age and medical condition

 The following tests may be used to diagnose and learn more about bladder cancer:

 Cystoscopy.
-This is the key diagnostic procedure for bladder cancer.
+Cystoscopy is the key diagnostic procedure for bladder cancer.
 It allows the doctor to see inside the body with a thin, lighted, flexible tube called a cystoscope.
 Flexible cystoscopy is performed in a doctor's office and does not require anesthesia, which is medication that blocks the awareness of pain.
 This short procedure can detect growths in the bladder and determine the need for a biopsy or surgery.

-Transurethral resection of bladder tumor (TURBT).
+Biopsy/Transurethral resection of bladder tumor (TURBT).
 If abnormal tissue is found during a cystoscopy, the doctor will do a biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 This surgical procedure is called a transurethral bladder tumor resection or TURBT.

 During a TURBT, the doctor removes the tumor and a sample of the bladder muscle near the tumor.
-The doctor also usually does biopsies of other parts of the bladder.
-After the TURBT is done, the urologist evaluates the bladder to see if any masses can be felt.
-This is called an exam under anesthesia or EUA.
-A pathologist then analyzes the sample(s) removed during the procedure.
+The doctor can also decide to do additional biopsies of other parts of the bladder based on the results of the cystoscopy.
+Another procedure often done before completing a TURBT is called EUA (exam under anesthesia).
+In this procedure, the urologist evaluates the bladder to see if any masses can be felt.
+Any tissue sample removed during the TURBT is then analyzed by a pathologist.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 The following imaging tests may be used to find out if the bladder cancer has spread and to help with staging.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-MRI can also be used to measure the tumor’s size.
+MRI can be used to measure the tumor’s size and to identify enlarged lymph nodes, which may indicate that cancer has spread..
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a liquid to swallow.

-Positron emission tomography (PET) scan.
-Ongoing research is showing that a PET scan may help find bladder cancer that has spread better than a CT scan or MRI alone.
+Positron emission tomography (PET) or PET-CT scan.
+A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
+However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive sugar substance is injected into the patient’s body.
-This sugar substance is taken up by cells that use the most energy.
+A small amount of a radioactive substance is injected into the patient’s body.
+This substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

 After diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.
+If the diagnosis is cancer, these results also help the doctor describe the cancer.
+This is called staging and grading.